 .
 The taste of the beer may impel a desire for 'true' beer, and non-alcoholic beer does actually contain some minute amounts of alcohol, and should therefore not be used by those who have a drinking addiction.

 Alcohol can be consumed, and a drink probably isn't going to do you any real injury unless you're already addicted to it.
+People with alcohol use disorders, nonetheless, drink to excess, compromising both themselves and others.
 The key is to drink responsibly and to know when you've had enough and then stop.
 If you can't accomplish that, then it's time to look for some help.

 Lead Writer/Reviewer : Kayla Loibl